tUWitter/.github/profile/README.md

 # Who wer are
-We the Group 10 for the course project of [ECE651](https://uwflow.com/course/ece651).
+We are the Group 10 for the course project of [ECE651](https://uwflow.com/course/ece651).

 # What we want to build